Now available from author Akshay Rao

-“. . . harrowing and humorous . . . a pandemic memoir that doesn’t minimize the Covid-19 virus’ deadliness or the efforts of health care workers.”
+“. . . harrowing and humorous . . .
+Patient is a pandemic memoir that doesn’t minimize the Covid-19 virus’ deadliness or the efforts of health care workers.”

 — Kirkus Reviews